DevVivan/odin-project/HTML/html.md

 - Number inputs using `type="number"`
 - Date inputs using `type="date"`

+Another element which is not technically an input though but still useful is the `<textarea>` element which allows users to enter a sizeable amount of free-form text, for example, a comment on a review or feedback form.
+The `<textarea>` element also has `rows` and `cols` attributes usually to allow us to specify an exact size for the `<textarea>` to take.

 We also give our inputs a label to inform users what type of data they are expected to enter.
 Labels accept a `for` attribute, which associates it with a particular input.
 The input we want to associate with a label needs an `id` attribute with the same value as the label’s `for` attribute.

 This is an example of a basic form with the input element having the type of text and a label titled `First Name:`: